Small Business Retirement Plans in San Francisco, CA

 Setting Up a Personal Defined Benefit Plan

-• Permanence: A defined benefit plan should be maintained for a minimum of five years.
-Quickly terminated plans often serve as indicators and may attract regulatory scrutiny.
+• Permanence: A defined benefit plan should be maintained for at least five years.
+Quickly terminated plans often serve as signals and may attract regulatory scrutiny.

 401(k) Plans

-401(k)s are available to corporations of any size, and are highly customizable.
-Employees may allocate their salary as contributions, and employers can make contributions every year.
+401(k)s are available to private companies of any size, and are highly flexible.
+Employees may postpone their salary as contributions, and employers can make annual contributions.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan